Nagios Interview Questions

 Answer: Port numbers are 5666, 5667 and 5668

-Resource File: It is used to store sensitive information like username, passwords with out making them available to the CGIs.
-Default path: /usr/local/nagios/etc/resource.cfg
+Answer: Resource File: It is used to store sensitive information like username, passwords without making them available to the CGIs.
+Default path: /usr/local/Nagios/etc/resource.cfg

-Object Definition Files: It is the location were you define all you want to monitor and how you want to monitor.
+Object Definition Files: It is the location where you define all you want to monitor and how you want to monitor.
 It is used to define hosts, services, hostgroups, contacts, contact groups, commands, etc..
-Default Path:/usr/local/nagios/etc/objects/
+Default Path:/usr/local/Nagios/etc/objects/

-Answer: In Nagios Core there is no inbuilt option to generate the performance graphs, We have to install pnp4nagios and add hosts and services URL’s in defination files.
+Answer: In Nagios Core, there is no inbuilt option to generate the performance graphs, We have to install pnp4nagios and add hosts and services URL’s in definition files.

 If you’ve forgotten to enter some critical data or misconfigured things, Nagios will spit out a warning or error message that should point you to the location of the problem.
 Error messages generally print out the line in the configuration file that seems to be the source of the problem.
 On errors, Nagios will often exit the pre-flight check and return to the command prompt after printing only the first error that it has encountered.